rsreds/NGTRawSizeImpact/README.md

 cmsRun run3_partialRAW_DIGI_RECO.py
 ```

+Pass the --nopu option to run without pileup.

 By running the cmsRun command will produce the output file, which only has the contribution of:
  - raw
  - digis